 Create new dataframe of explanatory variable levels

 ff_newdata (alias: finalfit_newdata) is used to generate a new dataframe.
+See the next section for an alternative approach to doing this.
 I usually want to set 4 or 5 combinations of x levels and often find it difficult to get this formatted correctly to use with predict.
 Pass the original dataset, the names of explanatory variables used in the model, and a list of levels for these.
 For the latter, they can be included as rows or columns.
 If the data type is incorrect or you try to pass factor levels that don’t exist, it will fail with a useful warning.

 library(finalfit)